Fxztam/roogeos/README.md

 True to the definition of Geographical Information Systems (GIS)::

- 	Input - Management - Analysis - Presentation  : The I M A P principle
+ 	Input - Management - Analysis - Presentation  (I M A P principle)

 is the following workflow with simple Python scripting as batch processing implemented: